a11yproject/a11yproject.com/_posts/2020-05-13-aria-has-perfect-support.md

 No. When used responsibly, ARIA helps people who use assistive technology understand the same experiences people browsing without assistive technology do.

-ARIA should be be the last tool you pull out of your toolbox, not your first.
+ARIA should be the last tool you pull out of your toolbox, not your first.